pmitra01/pmitra01.github.io/_posts/2023-03-23-euler-number-recarved.markdown

 These are age-old questions and undoubtedly, countless others have pondered and `aha!`-ed over them before.
 However, I put on blinders (mostly) and went on a self-indulgent journey to chart this well-known terrain with curiosity as a steer, only looking up online references for very specific technical obstacles.
-Since the path of reasoning I followedas I dove into is not always chronological, a timeline of key events can be found in ' [Timeline for select discoveries around $$e$$](#timeline)'.
+Since the path of reasoning I followed was not always tuned to chronological events in history, a timeline of key events can be found in ' [Timeline for select discoveries around $$e$$](#timeline)'.

 ### Bernoulli and compound interest help approach $$e$$